aaronsnoswell/recanvas/README.md

 I've listed issues I can think of here - some are in **bold**, meaning they should have a higher priority, or are just plain cooler :)

  * Name!
 This project needs a better name (or does it?) mothereffinginteractivecanvas.com has been suggested, other suggestions are welcome.
 For now, it is called REcanvas, and living on my server ([http://elucidatedbinary.com](http://elucidatedbinary.com)).
+Along with this, once we have a name, a logo would be sweet :)

  * Issues for the issues.
 Need to create github issues for each of these items - that way others can work on them and cross them off :)